corumj/ansible-demo/README.md

+> Due to some changes to the awx.awx module, you will need to update your
+> local copy of the collection as of 6/24/2021:
+> `ansible-galaxy collection install awx.awx --force`

 # Ansible Demo Environment
 This is to help provide a quick, single stop shop for Ansible demo's.
 Please don't use any of these playbooks in production without lots of review - they were not meant to be to a production spec.